ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 [Read more on active voice](https://www.grammarly.com/blog/active-vs-passive-voice/)

 _This isn't an easy one, especially for non-native English speakers.
 If you aren't sure, don't worry.
-We'll help with this one._
+We'll help with any of these._

 ### Linking to internal pages {#internal-links}